linode/docs/docs/applications/puppet/install-and-configure-puppet.md

         sudo puppet cert list -all

-3. Create the file `site.pp` to define which nodes will take what modules:
+3. Create the file `site.pp` to define which nodes will take what modules.
+Replace `ubuntuagent.example.com` and `centosagent.example.com` with the FQDNs of your agent nodes:

     {: .file}
     site.pp